 Restricted for TABOR - The State of Colorado Taxpayers Bill of Rights law requires governmental entities to reserve 3% of its fiscal year end spending excluding any bonded debt service, of which the School has none.
-Accordingly, a reserve for fund balance has been established in the amount of \$28,400.
+Accordingly, a reserve for fund balance has been established in the amount of \$31,195.
 TABOR funds are not available to satisfy general operating expenses of the School.

-Unassigned Funds - These funds are available to support general operating activities of the School.
-At June 30, 2019 Unassigned funds amounted to \$58,193, or 63% of the School's Total Fund Balance.
+Unrestricted Funds - These funds are available to support general operating activities of the School.
+At June 30, 2020 these funds amounted to (\$1,648,543).